Skip to main content

 Protocol

-RLDP uses the following TL structures for communication:
+RLDP utilizes the following TL structures for communication:

 fec.raptorQ data_size:int symbol_size:int symbols_count:int = fec.Type;